nikarichardson/CSCI393/dungeon/README.md

 Build Erebor with the code `python3 erebor.py | python3 Dungeon.py`.
 Then run `python3 Dungeon.py` to play inside the dungeon.

+Warning: If you make reference to an item or monster with an emoji, an emoji must be used.
+We provide a code example below.
+`You have in your inventory: revival-dove🕊  mini-chest  money-bag💰  plain-chest  golden-chest  steel-chest  crown-of-awesome👑
+Type the name of the item you would like to see the description of: money-bag💰
+    Not sure where this came from.
+It is best not to look into such things.` User must copy-and-paste emoji 💰 when asking for the item description of money-bag.
+Forgetting to do so will break the code.

 --------

 Here is an example session: